 From the above definition, we can deduce that minerals are inorganic substances required by the human body to function correctly.
-The human body requires small amounts of minerals on a daily basis in order to build strong bones, muscles and to maintain the proper functioning of our body cells and tissues.
-Therefore, we all obtain these micronutrients from eating foods rich in minerals.
+The human body requires varying amounts of minerals daily in order to build strong bones and muscles.
+It also helps to maintain various bodily functions.
+Therefore, we obtain these nutrients from eating foods rich in minerals.

-When the body does not receive enough minerals, certain nutritional deficiency diseases which are caused by the deficiency of certain essential elements.
+When the body does not receive enough minerals, certain nutritional deficiency diseases may arise.
 Goitre, Osteoporosis, Anaemia, Hypomagnesaemia, Diarrhoea are few examples of mineral deficiency diseases.

 Types of Minerals in Food

-Macrominerals are those minerals which are required in a fairly large amount, therefore, they are also called the major minerals.
+- Macrominerals are those minerals which are required in relatively large doses.
+Therefore, they are also called major minerals.

-Macrominerals include sodium, calcium, chloride, magnesium, potassium, phosphorus, and sulfur.
-These minerals are very important for the proper functioning and metabolism of the body.
-They are essential minerals, as our body cannot produce these minerals and are obtained from a different food source.
+- Macrominerals include sodium, calcium, chloride, magnesium, potassium, phosphorus, and sulfur.
+These minerals are vital for the proper functioning and metabolism of the body.
+Our body cannot produce these minerals; hence, they need to be obtained from a food source.

-The deficiency of these minerals results in serious ramifications on health.
-For example, the deficiency of calcium weakens the bones in the body, which causes serious troubles in the victim’s skeletal system, the deficiency of Iodine results in goitre and other hormonal disorders, and the deficiency of sodium results in hyponatremia.
+- The deficiency of these minerals results in severe ramifications for health.
+For example, calcium deficiency weakens the skeletal system, thereby increasing the risk of fractures.
+The deficiency of Iodine results in goitre and other hormonal disorders, and the deficiency of sodium results in hyponatremia.

-Trace minerals are those minerals which are required in small amounts, therefore, they are also called the minor minerals.
+- Also called trace minerals, these are minerals which are required in small amounts.
+Therefore, they are also called minor minerals.
 Trace minerals include iron, copper, iodine, zinc, manganese, fluoride, cobalt and selenium.

 Also Read: Vitamins and Minerals